pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 Proxy discovers new server instances, sets up connections, and balances RPCs.
 Proxy also slightly adds on latency and could result in up to two extra node hops (client[@node1] -> proxy[@node2] -> server[@node3]).

-However, what if we scale the proxy itself (it's running as a headless service but only with one instance).
+However, what if we scale the proxy itself (it's running as a headless service but only with one instance)?
 Let's increase from 1 to 3 replicas and observe logs of newly spawned proxy instances:

 ```sh